Baseball is the sport of summer, meant to be played on green grass and hot sand, with glaring sun threatening to boil the retinas from your eyes.

 Check Prices on eBay (affiliate link)

 Both of those apply resoundingly to my ultimate choice — the 1965 Topps Casey Stengel card.

-There sits The Old Perfessor in his New York Mets warm-up jacket, not in the dugout but somewhere in the middle of foul territory, down one of the base lines.
+There sits The Old Perfessor in his New York Mets warm-up jacket, propped up on the top step of the third base dugout.
 Out there where the wind can blow and suck the warmth right out of a man’s body and soul.

-And behind him, old Shea Stadium looms dark and cavernous like an abandoned mine.
+And behind him, the Polo Grounds loom dark and cavernous like an abandoned mine.
 A cold abandoned mine.